| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 include any of the C language types and qualifiers, and a few others.

-See fread for details.
+See fread

-message function is used to write error messages to stderr.
+function is used to write error messages to stderr.

-Its arguments are exactly like printf, except that a maximum of
+Its arguments are exactly like printf

 10 arguments is allowed.
 The message written includes the program and